InnovateForVegas/.github/profile/README.md

 In order to obtain supplies, food and snacks for our Monthly Hackathon Meetups, printing of business cards, cloud hosting fees outside of free tiers, and other such things, will be paid for by these very same uncompensated volunteers, or by donations from the community and beyond.
 Ideally these will be individuals who are interested in supporting the efforts of their own local friends and family members, though we are certainly interested in hands-off sponsorship from larger entities if there is a good fit with our goals.

 Would you like to donate?
-Here is a hosted *donation* page at Stripe, your email address will be used to send a thank you note at least, and to provide updates if a donation is made during the determination window between 1023-EZ filing and actual receipt of our 501(c)(3) determination.
-As you read this the form has been submitted, so any donation will be deductible (technically since we formed our nonprofit, but either way, deductible).
+Here is a hosted *donation* page at Stripe, your email address will be used to send a thank you note… we have received our 501(c)(3) determination as of 12 October 2022, so that any donation will be deductible.
+This is not tax advice, please consult your tax preparation professional.

 [External Donation Link to Stripe.com](https://donate.stripe.com/5kA7sX79naDF6Ri4gg)